sot/timbre/docs/index.rst

 blue line), therefore the cooling (blue) data does not represent the time necessary to balance the shown heating (red) dwells.

-The next section describes how to produce heating and cooling dwell times that do balance each other, and can intuitively displayed on the same chart.
+The next section describes how to produce heating and cooling dwell times that do balance each other, and can be intuitively displayed on the same chart.